vargovargo/professional/vargoTEDx.md

 ----------

 Additionally, urbanism helps us make th best use of money spent on crucial urban infrastructures.
 Consider how quickly the space of one such infrastructure (roads) is consumed when everyone is dependent on driving their own car.
-The investments in roads is complemented by urban arngements that encourage walking, cycling and transit.
+The investments in roads is complemented by urban arangements that encourage walking, cycling and transit.

 ----------